Non-Fazemos-Tamancos-Inc/wire/README.md

 ### Build Procedure

 For this delivery, there isn't much into building the application, you can just open the HTML files inside the `prototype/` directory and it should work fine.
+(The initial homepage is the `prototype/index.html` file.)

 ### Problems